David Bowie died of liver cancer in 2016. Liver disease is most associated with alcohol, so did David Bowie get liver cancer from drinking too much?

 Conclusion

-After a rigorous battle with his liver cancer for 18 long months, Bowie bid farewell to the world in 2016, just two days after his 69th birthday.
+After a rigorous battle with his liver cancer for 18 long months, David Bowie, born David Jones, bid farewell to the world in 2016, just two days after his 69th birthday.

 Although unknown to the medical condition in his final days, Bowie’s fans believed that his excessive alcohol abuse was one of the reasons for his death.
 And to be honest, there are enough studies that support this claim.